 Email marketing for contractors and home services

-Finding new customers is expensive and time-consuming.
-Your past customers already trust you, know the quality of your work, and would gladly hire you again, if they remembered to call.
+Finding new customers is expensive and slow.
+Your past customers already trust you and would happily hire you again, if they remembered to call.
 Email marketing is the simplest way to stay on their radar and turn one-time jobs into recurring annual business.
-For contractors and home service professionals, it’s the most underused and highest-return marketing tool available.
+For contractors and home service pros, it’s the most underused, highest-return tool available.

 The challenge for home service professionals

 The home service industry runs on reputation and relationships.
-But unlike a restaurant or salon where customers visit regularly, home service needs are often seasonal or infrequent.
-That creates a unique challenge: staying visible during the long gaps between jobs.
+But unlike a restaurant or salon, your customers don’t visit regularly.
+Their needs are seasonal or infrequent, which makes staying visible during the gaps the real challenge.

 Here’s what most contractors deal with:

 - Customers lose your contact info.
-You did a great job last spring, but when they need work done again, they can’t find your number.
+You did great work last spring, but when they need help again they can’t find your number.
 So they Google “plumber near me” and hire whoever shows up first.

-- Seasonal demand creates feast or famine.
-You’re slammed in spring and summer, then scrambling for work in winter.
-Without proactive outreach, your revenue swings wildly from month to month.
+- Seasonal demand means feast or famine.
+You’re slammed in summer, then scrambling in winter.
+Without proactive outreach, revenue swings wildly month to month.

 - You’re competing with big platforms.
-Homeowner platforms and review sites take a cut of your revenue and put you in direct competition with every other contractor in the area.
-Your past customers are your competitive advantage, but only if you stay in touch.
+Review sites take a cut and put you up against every other contractor nearby.
+Your past customers are your edge, but only if you stay in touch.

-- Word of mouth is slow and unreliable.
+- Word of mouth is slow.
 Referrals are gold, but you can’t control when they happen.
-A past customer might love your work but simply not think to mention you when a neighbor asks.
+A happy customer might just forget to mention you.

-- Marketing feels expensive and complicated.
-Running Google Ads, maintaining a social media presence, and building a website all cost time and money.
-Email is dramatically simpler and cheaper, with an average return of $42 for every $1 spent.
+- Other marketing feels expensive.
+Google Ads, social media, and websites all cost time and money.
+Email is far simpler and cheaper, with an average return of $42 for every $1 spent.

-The opportunity is enormous.
-Contractors who maintain regular contact with past customers report that repeat and referral business makes up 40-50% of their annual revenue, compared to the industry average of 20-30%.
-A simple email a few times a year is the difference.
+The opportunity is huge.
+Contractors who keep in regular contact report that repeat and referral work makes up 40-50% of annual revenue, versus the industry average of 20-30%.
+A few emails a year make the difference.

 How Minutemailer helps home service businesses

 Minutemailer lets you send seasonal reminders and maintenance tips to past customers with minimal effort.
-When they need work done, you’re the first person they think of, because you’re the one who just showed up in their inbox.
+When they need work done, you’re the first name they think of, because you just showed up in their inbox.
 No cold calls, no expensive ads, no complicated marketing.

 Key features for contractors:

-- Easy contact import: Upload your customer list from a spreadsheet, your phone contacts, or any system
+- Easy contact import: Upload your customer list from a spreadsheet, your phone, or any system

 - Merge tags: Address each customer by name so every email feels personal